esheldon/pycolumns/README.md

 >>> data = c.read()

 # using asdict=True puts the data into a dict.
 The dict data
-# are loaded in this case
+# are also loaded in this case
 >>> data = c.read(asdict=True)

 # specify columns